OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 ![elf_format]({{ site.url }}/assets/elf_format.png)

 # What does `g++` do?

+*Our goal for this section is to illustrate the different steps in turning our `main.cpp` file into `main` the executable.*

 **To make this clear, `g++` is not a compiler.** A C++ compiler's job is to read C++ code and generate the proper assembly instructions(or some intermediate language like `llvm`) and create the translation units (`.o`'s).
 If `g++` only created `.o`'s, we would not be able to execute anything `g++` creates for us. *Then what is `g++`?*